Nick Ramsay

-Nick Ramsay (born 10 June 1975) is a British politician who served as the Member of the Senedd (MS) for Monmouth from 2007 to 2021.
+Nick Ramsay (born 10 June 1975) is a British politician who served as the Member of the Senedd (MS) for Monmouth from 2007 to 2021, and has subsequently been a member of multiple political parties from across the political spectrum.
 Originally a member of the Welsh Conservatives, he served as Shadow Minister of Finance under Conservative Leader in the Senedd, Paul Davies, but lost the position in January 2021 under the new leadership of Andrew RT Davies.
 Ramsay sat as an Independent member before unsuccessfully seeking reelection as an Independent in the 2021 Senedd election.

 Ramsay defected to the Liberal Democrats in February 2022.
+He lated changed parties again, joining Reform UK at some point prior to September 2025.

 Early life

 Nicholas Ramsay was born in 1975 and is originally from Cwmbran.
 He was educated at Croesyceiliog Comprehensive School and Durham University where he graduated in English and Philosophy.
 He later gained a Postgraduate Diploma in Applied Linguistics from Cardiff University.

 Professional career

 Between 1999 and 2001, Ramsay worked as a driving instructor in Monmouthshire and the South Wales Valleys.